 I: Institutional Sponsorship

 Institutional sponsorship simply means that large funds in the financial industry are buyers of the company you are interested in.
 The “I” in CAN SLIM is a bit like the social proof aspect of stock picking.
-If the big boys are interested then you should be too…because those big boys can push prices up for you.
+If the big boys and girls are interested then you should be too…because those big boys and girls can push prices up for you.

 M: Market Direction